Work out which debts to deal with first

 Find out how to deal with unpaid income tax, National Insurance or VAT on Business Debtline’s website.

-Unpaid child maintenance or child support
+Unpaid child maintenance

 They’ll warn you if they’re going to do this but they don’t have to go to court first.